ducky427/ducky427.github.io/_posts/2018-05-15-padding-oracle.md

 - Let the shared key be `YELLOW SUBMARINE` which when represented as bytes is `[89, 69, 76, 76, 79, 87, 32, 83, 85, 66, 77, 65, 82, 73, 78, 69]`.
 Notice that the key is 16 bytes.
 In real life, please make sure that your key is generated using a cryptographically secure random number generator.

 - Let for the sake of this example Initialisation Vector be `[48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48, 48]`.
-Again in reality this should be generated using a cryptographically secure random number generator.
+Again, in reality, this should be generated using a cryptographically secure random number generator.

 - Let the plain text be `Here comes the sun (doo doo doo doo).` which in bytes is `[72, 101, 114, 101, 32, 99, 111, 109, 101, 115, 32, 116, 104, 101, 32, 115, 117, 110, 32, 40, 100, 111, 111, 32, 100, 111, 111, 32, 100, 111, 111, 32, 100, 111, 111, 41, 46]`.
 The plain text is of length 37 but we require it to be a multiple of 16.
 So we add a padding of 11 to it.
 So the plain text is now `[72, 101, 114, 101, 32, 99, 111, 109, 101, 115, 32, 116, 104, 101, 32, 115, 117, 110, 32, 40, 100, 111, 111, 32, 100, 111, 111, 32, 100, 111, 111, 32, 100, 111, 111, 41, 46, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11, 11]`.

 - When encrypted using the given key and I.V., we get a cipher text of `[210, 182, 226, 53, 98, 183, 56, 39, 223, 19, 26, 253, 41, 22, 252, 111, 224, 230, 163, 75, 150, 93, 81, 242, 114, 80, 192, 153, 192, 19, 97, 251, 224, 107, 139, 11, 85, 141, 183, 227, 159, 180, 155, 249, 196, 225, 248, 13]`.

-- We will focus on the 1st and the 2nd blocks of the cipher text.
+- We will focus on the 1st and the 2nd blocks of the ciphertext.
 This is available to the attacker.
-Our intention will be to get the last byte of 2nd block of the corresponding plain text (which is `32`).
-We will do this modifying the last byte of the 1st block.
-The value of last byte of 1st block is `111`.
-Let modify the last byte of the 1st encypted block be its original value xor'ed with 1 and with 0.
+Our intention will be to get the last byte of the 2nd block of the corresponding plain text (which is `32`).
+We will do this by modifying the last byte of the 1st block.
+The value of the last byte of the 1st block is `111`.
+Let modify the last byte of the 1st encrypted block be its original value xor'ed with 1 and with 0.
 So, \\( 111 \oplus 1 \oplus 0 = 110\\).

-- Lets just consider the modified first cipher text block and the original second cipher text block as a complete message and then send it to the padding oracle.
+- Let's just consider the modified first ciphertext block and the original second ciphertext block as a complete message and then send it to the padding oracle.
 2nd block when AES decrypted is `[167, 216, 194, 29, 6, 216, 87, 7, 187, 124, 117, 221, 77, 121, 147, 79]`.
 So in CBC mode, the last byte will be \\( 79 \oplus 110 = 33\\).
 So the oracle will see 33 as the last byte but it isn't a valid padding.
 So it will return a false.

 - Lets change the last byte of the 1st block of cipher text to be \\( 111 \oplus 1 \oplus 1 = 111 \\).